nimamahmoudi/LLMStreamlitDemoBasic/README.md

 OPENAI_API_KEY = "sk-..."
 ```

-For more detail about this code, you can follow the blog posts in my [website](https://blog.nima-dev.com).
+For more detail about this code, you can follow [my blog posts](https://medium.com/@nima.mahmoudi).